chyrta/UsercentricsCaseStudy/README.md

 ## What things can improved?
 - Probably, getting rid of `UsercentricsProxy` component by introducing native iOS Usercentrics SDK in `shared` module.
-I noticed, that Usercentrics SDK for iOS is also written in Kotlin Multiplatform :)
+I noticed that Usercentrics SDK for iOS is also written in Kotlin Multiplatform :)
 - Better project structure, better namings, better placing of extension functions and mappers
 - Unit tests not only for cost calculation processor, but also for the rest of business logic

+## For other candidates:
+- Hello there! 👋